Kipwisp/vocal/README.md

 # Vocal
 Vocal is a Discord bot that utilizes fifteen's application to send generated voices from popular fictional characters upon user request.
 Be sure to check out fifteen's wonderful tool that makes this project possible.
-Their tool can be found at https://fifteen.ai/.
+Their tool can be found at https://15.ai/.

 ## Configuration
 Configure the following values for the bot in config.json:
   * token: The unique token for your Discord bot
   * client_id: The client ID for your Discord bot
   * prefix: The prefix the bot looks for in a message in order to be activated
-  * char_limit: The maximum number of characters allowed for a message, 200 is recommended
+  * char_limit: The maximum number of characters allowed for a message (300 characters is currently the maximum 15.ai allows)
   * help_ttl: The amount of idle time in milliseconds before a help message expires

 An example is shown here: